 For example, the Oxygen Analyzer on display dates back to 1943.
 Invented by Beckman and Nobel Prize winner Linus Pauling, it was initially developed to measure the oxygen content of air in submarines.
 Later, it was used to helped hospital staff accurately monitor oxygen levels in incubators to reduce the risk of blindness among premature infants.

-Another important instrument is the first Automated Blood Cell Counter.
-During World War II, Coulter invented a way to count and measure particles using impedance measurements while working to improve paint adherence to the hulls of battleships.
-He introduced the first automated blood cell counter based on the Coulter Principal in 1949.
-Today, more than 95% of all blood cell counters are based on the Coulter Principle, and this Principal has also found wide use in industrial applications requiring particle analysis.
+Another important instrument is the first automated blood cell counter, the Coulter Counter Model A. In 1948, Coulter invented a way to count and measure cells using impedance measurements, the Coulter Principle.
+He introduced the first automated blood cell counter based on it in 1956.
+Today, a majority of blood cell counters are based on the Coulter Principle, and this Principal has also found wide use in industrial applications requiring particle analysis.

 The Science Heritage Center is a good fit for KGI.
 It reflects the institute's mission of benefiting society by translating the power and potential of life sciences into practice.